GoebelJess/goebeljess.github.io/README.md

 <img src="https://user-images.githubusercontent.com/123706497/217834514-8479c987-b2d5-4bdb-885f-3641440f2686.jpg" width="220">

 Hello!
-I’m Jess and I’m a first year PhD student at NYU.
+I’m Jess and I’m a second year PhD student at NYU.
 I am a Sociolinguist who is interested in bilingualism, especially in the German-English context.
 More about my research interests:

 ### Bilingualism